user27828/AgentOne/README.md

 ## Known issues

-- Scroll to latest response not working.
+- Scroll to latest response is not working.
 - Not profitable

 ## References: